EabonTan/SORLPER/README.md

 # SORLPER
-Modeling hippocampal and neocortical learning mechanisms: a self-organizing reinforcement learning approach with with priority experience replay
+Modeling hippocampal and neocortical learning mechanisms: a self-organizing reinforcement learning approach with with prioritized experience replay